ringcentral/ringcentral-web-phone/docs/recipes/barging-in.md

 await callSession.sendDtmf("102#");
 ```

-### take over
+## Take-over

-Please note that, "take over" is special.
-Because after you request for taking
-over an existing call, you will receive an extra inbound call from '\*83'.
-You
-need to answer that inbound call for "take over" to complete.
-And you need to
-keep both calls alive, otherwise customer will be disconnected.
+Taking over a call requires a little more finesse, as it process a little bit differently.
+When you send a request for taking over an existing call, you will receive an extra inbound call from '\*83'.
+You need to answer that inbound call for the "take over" to complete.
+You also need to keep both calls alive, otherwise the customer will be disconnected.

-For example, a customer is talking to extension 102, and you want to take over
+For example, a customer is talking to extension 102, and you want to take over the call:
-the call:

 ```ts
 const callSession1 = await webPhone.call("*83");